 • Fluid samples show active pain and help identify the kind of infection.

 • Abstain from sexual activity until the infection is healed and the sexual partner is treated, even if there are no symptoms.

 • Intramuscular administration of the antibiotic penicillin.
-People who has the syphilis for more than single year may need just a penicillin.
+People who have the syphilis for more than single year may need just penicillin.

 How are syphilis diseases spread?